 Whether the bag has been rattling around at the bottom of my diaper bag all day or unthawing in the sink, the super strong construction keeps all of your breast milk where it belongs – INSIDE the bag.

-The bottom line – Highly recommended.
+Highly recommended.
 These bags are wonderful on their own and even better again when used with the complete feeding system.
-The only downside is the price.
-But you DEFINITELY get what you pay for.

 If you are looking for a cheaper option then this is your best bet: